norbertkiszka/orangerigol/README.md

 ## How much resources it uses?

-After full boot and login into Mate desktop enviroment, by deafult it will use less than 500 MiB RAM.
+After full boot and login into Mate desktop environment, by defult it will use less than 500 MiB RAM.
 CPU usage when not doing anything (like a using browser or anything) is almost zero.

-Space used: base system takes around 2 - 2.5 GiB and with desktop enviroment it takes around 8-9 GiB.
+Space used: base system takes around 2 - 2.5 GiB and with desktop environment it takes around 8-9 GiB.

 ## Default password

 Password for root user is: rigol.
 Script asks for a username which will be also default password.
-Every user can change his/her password via passwd command or within gui program mate-about-me (system -> personal -> about me).
+Every user can change his/her password via passwd command or within graphical program mate-about-me (system -> personal -> about me).